 In cereal crops, the greatest risk comes during the first week after planting.
 Gray field slugs are attracted to the seed furrow and begin to hollow out the endosperm within hours after the seed swells with moisture.
 One medium-size slug can destroy 10 to 15 wheat seeds before seedlings emerge.
 Depending on slug density, baits may be applied prior to planting, at planting (broadcast or in the furrow), and shortly afterward.
 In broadleaf crops and grasses, slugs do not feed on seeds but instead make short order of seedlings by feeding upon and destroying the tender growing points.
 The most effective timing for bait in these crops is at planting (if slugs are active) or just before seedlings emerge, as this is the most vulnerable plant stage.
 Preventive treatments are advisable on fields with a long history of slug damage or in no-till situations.

-The more effective commercially available baits contain cereal bran or flour and are formulated into pellets much smaller than the pencil-eraser-size pellets of the past.
-These so-called mini pellets, or shorts, are smaller and provide for more pellets per unit area than the larger baits.
+The more effective commercially available baits contain cereal bran or flour as an attractant and are formulated into pellets much smaller than the pencil-eraser-size pellets of the past.
+These so-called mini pellets, or shorts, are smaller and allow for more pellets per unit area than the larger baits.
 For instance, some slug bait pellets (e.g., Metarex) are a uniform 2.5 mm long.
 Look for slug bait in which the pellets are uniform in size, have a high bulk density, are food-based (i.e., smell strongly like cereal to attract slugs from a distance), contain bitrex to prevent unintentional ingestion by mammals, birds and house pets, and are relatively dust free.
 The result upon broadcasting these pellets is a very dense and uniform pellet distribution per unit area treated.
 This is significant because slugs tend to encounter these pellets at a greater frequency than the larger, older style type.
 Research in the PNW indicates that a pellet density approaching 5 to 6 per sq ft is an optimum density.
 This density can be achieved by applying a per-acre rate of just 5 lb of a 2.5 mm bait, or about 8 to 10 lb of the mini-pellet bait.
 Doubling or tripling the bait density does not necessarily increase control proportionally.
 Generally, it is recommended to reapply bait in 10 to 14 days if slug pressure persists, plant damage continues, all bait has been consumed, or the bait has broken down (due to weather).
 Be sure that the label on the bait product applied will allow for reapplication if needed within this time frame.

 The kill rate of a pellet depends on the attractiveness and quality of the carrier, weather conditions at the time of application, and the toxicant level of the bait.
 If the carrier material is not attractive and palatable to the slugs, they may refuse the bait or consume a sublethal dose of toxicant, from which they can recover.